 Have you heard of Libro.fm?
-It’s my new favorite way to listen to audiobooks, plus it helps support local bookstores AND you can get three audiobooks for the price of one!
+It’s my new favorite way to listen to audiobooks, plus it helps support local bookstores AND you can get two audiobooks for the price of one!

 You know I’m ALWAYS on the lookout for new and better ways to listen to audiobooks and I’m now 100% obsessed with Libro.fm.